ecthros/labelReader/README.md

 Make sure to specify if you want Keras or Darknet to classify, and Cognitive Services or Tesseract for OCR.

+### Use Cases
+This nameplate identifier can be adapted for many causes.
+Identifying and analyzing parts of a picture is a very common problem, and this code is meant to be easily extendable.
+Simply add your own classes, extending the abstract classes given, or train your own model with the steps above.

+Many users might want to create a REST endpoint on Azure.
+This code is also included in this repository.
+Simply push your docker container to Docker Hub or Azure Container Storage, extending what is written, and follow the following steps:
+* Make sure your container automatically launches the web app locally
+	* The endpoint will launch at /api/v1.0/image
+* Navigate to [Azure](https://portal.azure.com) and log in
+* Press the green "Create New Item" button
+* Select "Web App"
+* Enter the App name, subscription, and resource group
+* Select "Docker" for the OS
+* Select "Container Settings" and fill in the information for your container
+* Create the container.
+Note that the default web app does not have enough RAM to run most ML models, and you may need to update your plan's App service pricing tier.

 ### Classifier Training Notes

 * Training can take several hours to complete, even with an excellent GPU.